HigherOrderCO/hvm-64/README.md

 The dereference interactions happen when a @REF node interacts with another node.
 When that node is a constructor, the dereference will be unrolled efficiently.
-This makes HVM practical, because, on raw interaction combinators, top-level definitions must be implemented with DUP nodes.
-This results in a considerable overhead when trying to implement functions, due to their incremental copying nature.
+This makes HVM practical, because, without it, top-level definitions would need to be implemented with DUP nodes.
+This would cause considerable overhead when trying to implement functions, due to their incremental copying nature.
 When the other node is anything else, that implies two closed nets got disconnected from the main graph, so both nodes are